Last revised on October 23, 2022.

 Wednesday, August 14 (Day 18)

-distance: 10 km. over three and a half hours – with half of that for the portage!
+Distance: 10 km. over three and a half hours – with half of that for the portage!

-weather: another beautiful sunny day in the Greater Wabakimi Area
+Weather: another beautiful sunny day in the Greater Wabakimi Area

-portages: 1 – 1400 m.
+Portages: 1 – 1400 m.

-(The Chuck Ryan post of their 2009 trip has some pix of the last day’s brief paddle here.
+(The Chuck Ryan post of their 2009 trip has some images of the last day’s brief paddle here.
 He and his partner Dave Phillips had also camped on Derraugh Lake on their final night.)